spanifer/pp4-fullstack/README.md

 ### Code
 - ~~to enable user authentication with email address instead of username I have followed [this article](https://www.fomfus.com/articles/how-to-use-email-as-username-for-django-authentication-removing-the-username/)~~
+- I have reviewed [this tutorial](https://simpleisbetterthancomplex.com/tutorial/2016/11/23/how-to-add-user-profile-to-django-admin.html) to add UserProfile to the User form in the admin site

 ### Acknowledgements